-GSSW follows the citation and writing style described in APA Publication Manual, 6th edition (ISBN 978-1-4338-0561-5) second printing for all written submissions.
+GSSW follows the citation and writing style described in APA Publication Manual, 7th edition for all written submissions and assignments.

 Class Attendance Policy

 Attendance is a matter of professional behavior.
 Students are expected to attend all meetings of a class, including the scheduled hours for field instruction, for which they are registered.
 Instructors are expected to establish attendance requirements for their classes and may, at their discretion, use class attendance as one factor in assigning a grade for a class.
 Participation in official University activities, personal emergencies, and major religious observances (see below) are all considered valid reasons for absence.
 Students who miss more than 2 class sessions may not be allowed to pass that course.
 It is the responsibility of the student to check with the instructor regarding any absence from class and to make arrangements regarding the work missed.
 The responsibility for completing all work in the course rests with the student.
 Please review your course syllabus for attendance expectations specific to each course.